SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/InANutshell/InANutshell.md

 An application also provides the style used by Spec to style UI elements.
 A default style is available but you can customize it as shown in Chapter *@Style@*.

+An application can be configured with a configuration \(more to come\).

+- icons
+- closing subelements
+- localisation

+#### Responsibilities
+An application can be configured with a configuration.
+It is reponsible for icon management, closing sub components and it will be the natural place for localisation.

+SD: More?

 ### Layouts